Goa, Camarines Sur

-The current municipal mayor is Marcel Pan, succeeded Racquel Lim.

 History

-The town of Goa was originally situated at Barangay Salog which was then known as “Visita de Salog”, comprising the barrios of Lalud (now known as barangay Salog), Himagaan, Matacla, and Payatan.
+The town of Goa was originally situated at Barangay Salog, which was then known as "Visita de Salog", comprising the barrios of Lalud (now known as barangay Salog), Himagaan, Matacla, and Payatan.
 Lalud is found along the banks of Cagaycay River and is about five kilometers away from the present site of the town center.

-The “visita” was established in 1701 by Franciscan Missionary Fr.
+The "Visita" was established in 1701 by Franciscan Missionary Fr.
 Matias de Valdesoto and was attached to the parish of Manguiring, Calabanga.
 By 1729, it was declared independent and was later converted into a pueblo.
 The settlement center was later transferred to the present site because a disastrous flood swept the houses down the river and the inhabitants needed more land for planting.
 The original settlers found in the new site a wide stretch of plain land with brooks and rivers.
 There were scattered areas of swampland where 'gajo, a native slender cane plant the locals used for arrow shafts, grow in wild profusion.

 In 1777, Franciscan Friar Fr.
 Juan Abalay, from the Portuguese colony of Goa, came to administer the parish.
 It was on his arrival that the village was converted into a town with the official name of Pueblo de Goa.
 Fr.
-Abalay was instrumental in naming the town Goa, motivated presumably for two reasons: to perpetuate the memory of his birthplace and to give official confirmation to the name which the place has been known for some time corrupted allegedly by the Spaniards from “gajo”.
+Abalay was instrumental in naming the town Goa, motivated presumably for two reasons: to perpetuate the memory of his birthplace and to give official confirmation to the name that the place has been known for some time corrupted allegedly by the Spaniards from "gajo".

 On arrival, Fr.
 Abalay found Gregorio de los Reyes as Pueblo Headman and Santiago Evangelista, Juan de los Santos, Pedro Paraiso, Francisco Jacinto, Andres de la Trinidad and Lucas Delfin as council members.
 Fr.
 Abalay named Pedro de los Reyes son of the reigning Headman, “Cabeza de Barangay” in the cabeseria De Barangay del Pueblo De Goa.
 The German traveler, Feodor Jagor, found Goa a thriving municipality in 1863 when he scouted for guides who could accompany him climb Mount Isarog.
 In about the same year, the parish started the gigantic project of building a stone church and convent.
 The church, of Roman Gothic design and the convent, half stone and half wood, were completed in 1887.
 It took almost two decades of hard labor and involved every man, woman and child who was old enough to carry a piece of stone (known as cellar) to finish the project.
-A school building of stone was constructed soon across the street on the right side of the convent, to house the classes of the “primera enseñanza”.
-Another structure of the segunda enseñanza was added about the time the Revolution broke out in 1896.
+A school building of stone was constructed soon across the street on the right side of the convent, to house the classes of the “Primera Enseñanza”.
+Another structure of the Segunda Enseñanza was added about the time the Revolution broke out in 1896.